Calendar Icon - Dark X Webflow Template

 7. Mobile Capability

-Research found that early in 2023, 5.44 billion out of 8 billion people used mobile phones.
-Another report showed that most people spend almost five hours a day on their phones.
+Research shows that mobile-based learning strengthens learner comprehension and enhances their motivation to learn independently.
 That being said, making training accessible on smartphones, tablets, and iPads helps create a continuous learning experience for employees.

-Popular LMS like Coursebox AI offer user-friendly mobile learning apps that work with common operating systems like Android, Windows, and iOS.
+Popular LMS like Coursebox offers user-friendly mobile learning apps that work with common operating systems like Android, Windows, and iOS.

 On the mobile app, you can: